tsdiokno/abl/content/tl/docs/nt/roma/roma-11.md

   and untraceable his ways!

 [^34] Dahil sino ang nakaalam sa iniisip ng Panginoon?
   O sinong nagbibigay-payo sa kaniya?

 [^34]: For who has known the mind of the Lord?
   Or who has been his counselor?

 [^35] At sinong nakapag-bigay sa Diyos, na karapat-dapat siyang suklian?

 [^35]: And who has ever given to God, that he should be repaid?

 [^36] Galing sa kaniya at sa pamamagitan niya at para sa kaniya ang lahat ng bagay.
-Sa kaniya ang parangal magpakailanman.
+  Sumakaniya ang parangal magpakailanman.
 Amen

 [^36]: For from him and through him and to him are all things.